 Salatini are a puff pastry appetizer with various fillings.
 You could bake them at home, but we all know that the best are those from the baker’s.
 There are various types of salatini; the most common are bits of wurst wrapped in pastry, pastry with spinach filling, pastry filled with anchovies and every kid’s favourite: pizzette.
 Think a puff pastry disc the size of your palm (when you’re aged 8, obviously) topped with tomato sauce, mozzarella and sometimes a half black olive.
 Some bakers would use a flower cookie cutter to make them, and that was so cool.
 I mean, pizza but tiny and with those petal shaped edges?
 Yes please!
 We’re talking childhood favourites here.

 Let’s go some 20 years forward, to the times when I was a Home Ec teacher here in Sweden.
 With my subject colleague we were trying to plan a tart recipe and we wanted to give the students various options.
 I am the kind of person who swears by the use of egg and cheese in her quiche.
 But we had to accommodate various food intolerances so we needed an egg free alternative.
 This is when my colleague introduced me to French tomato mustard tart.
 Three ingredients: a shortcrust base, a layer of mustard and slices of fresh tomatoes.
 Simple as that.
 My mind was blown.
-(She was French, she knew her quiche stuff.)
+(She was French, she knew her quiche.)